fenmarel/app-academy/03-rails-curriculum/w4d6-7/rails_tutorial-4.0.2-barebones/README.md

 by [Michael Hartl](http://michaelhartl.com/).

 As per course instruction, this app is being built with minimal bells and whistles.
-All styling is being skipped, cucumber will not be implemented, work will only progress through chapter 9 (Updating, showing, and deleting users).
+All styling is being skipped (or pasted), cucumber will not be implemented, work will only progress through chapter 9 (Updating, showing, and deleting users).